Barriers to gender equality and social cohesion in South Asia

 South Asia is home to very diverse communities and therefore cultural heritage; historically cross cultural interactions have formed the social fabric of the region.
-However, current or recent conflicts, inequality and social exclusion particularly based on age, gender, race or ethnicity, threatens plurality, diversity and freedom of expression, inhibiting harmonious interaction among people and groups with varied and dynamic cultural identities as well as their willingness to live together.
+However, current and recent conflicts, inequality and social exclusion, particularly connected to age, gender, race and ethnicity is threatening this diversity, plurality and freedom of expression, inhibiting harmonious interaction among people and groups with varied and dynamic cultural identities as well as their willingness to live together.

-Young people largely grow up within this context, often given little exposure to diverse narratives or opportunities to explore their cultural heritage.
-Our programme in South Asia aims to support museums, heritage sites, the cultural and education sectors to engage young people with cultural heritage by innovative approaches using creative and digital innovation.
+Our programme in South Asia supports museums, heritage sites, the cultural and education sectors to engage young people with cultural heritage.
 Through better understanding of shared cultural heritage, we aim to foster inclusion, respect for diversity in addition to a sense of belonging, participation and legitimacy.

-This second strand of our South Asia programme aims to utilise the power of the arts to challenge and shift attitudes that can perpetuate gender inequality, and harness the potential of the creative sector as a source of economic empowerment.
+The empowerment of women and girls is a further thematic priority across our regional arts work.
+We develop programmes to utilise the power of the arts to challenge and shift attitudes that can perpetuate gender inequality, and harness the potential of the creative sector as a source of economic empowerment.